• Home

 Unmissable things to do in Kandy

 Wondering what to do in Kandy?
 There are a handful of places you should add to your Kandy itinerary.
-You’ll find that you can easily visit the different sights within 1 day, or you could also spread them over 2 days if you are not short on time.
+You’ll find that you can easily visit the different sights within 1 day, or you could also spread them over 2 days in Kandy if you are not short on time and would rather make the most of your time in this cultural capital city.
 Read on for places to visit in Kandy in 1 day!

 1. Visit Sri Dalada Maligawa AKA the Temple of the Sacred Tooth Relic